Canadian Rockies: Geology

 The Canadian Rockies are quite different in appearance and geology from the American Rockies to the south of them.
 The Canadian Rockies are composed of layered sedimentary rock such as limestone and shale, whereas the American Rockies are made mostly of metamorphic and igneous rock such as gneiss and granite.

 The Canadian Rockies are overall more jagged than the American Rockies, because the Canadian Rockies have been more heavily glaciated, resulting in sharply pointed mountains separated by wide, U-shaped valleys gouged by glaciers, whereas the American Rockies are overall more rounded, with river-carved V-shaped valleys between them.
 The Canadian Rockies are cooler and wetter, giving them moister soil, bigger rivers, and more glaciers.
 The tree line is much lower in the Canadian Rockies than in the American Rockies.

 Parks

 Five national parks are located within the Canadian Rockies, four of which are adjacent and make up the Canadian Rocky Mountain Parks.
 These four parks are Banff, Jasper, Kootenay and Yoho.
-The fifth national park, Waterton is not adjacent to the others.
-Waterton lies farther south, straddling the Canada–US border as the Canadian half of the Waterton-Glacier International Peace Park.
-All five of these parks, combined with three British Columbia provincial parks, were declared a single UNESCO World Heritage Site in 1984 for the unique mountain landscapes found there.
+The fifth national park, Waterton Lakes, is not adjacent to the others.
+Waterton Lakes lies farther south, straddling the Canada–US border as the Canadian part of the Waterton-Glacier International Peace Park.
+The four adjacent parks, combined with three British Columbia provincial parks, were declared a single UNESCO World Heritage Site in 1984 for the unique mountain landscapes found there.

 Numerous provincial parks are located in the Canadian Rockies, including Hamber, Mount Assiniboine and Mount Robson parks.

 Throughout the Rockies, and especially in the national parks, the Alpine Club of Canada maintains a series of alpine huts for use by mountaineers and adventurers.